Types of Lilies: 10 Favorite Lilies to Elevate Your Garden

 Where to Plant

 The ideal location to grow your lilies should get at least 6 hours of sun a day, preferably morning sun with dappled afternoon shade.
-Most lilies won’t tolerate wet feet so they should be planted in well-drained soil or a raised bed.
+Most lilies won’t tolerate wet feet so they should be planted in well-draining soil or a raised bed.
 They prefer neutral to slightly acidic, humusy soil that is not too high in nitrogen.

 When to Plant